cneal05/Engineering3_CodeAssignments/README.md

 ### Wiring
  ![circuitPhoto](/Images/CapaServo.png)
 ### Reflection
 This assignment was not very difficult, which is to be expected, being one of the first assignments of the year.
 Making the capacitive touch part was a little tricky, but there are many [helpful websites](https://learn.adafruit.com/circuitpython-essentials/circuitpython-cap-touch) on the internet explaining how to do it.
+The main thing that you have to do to get the capacative touch to work, is to import the "touchio" library then set one of the A1-A5 analog pins on the metro board to capcative touch with "touch_A1(this can be named anything you want) = touchio.TouchIn(board.(your analog pin)" and that command will allow the capacative touch to work on that analog pin.

 ## CircuitPython_UltraSensor